ScoutmasterBucky/ScoutmasterBucky/site/events/2020-03-16-railroading.md

 8. Select ONE of the following special-interest areas and complete the requirements.
     a. **Model Railroading**
         With your parent's and counselor's approval, do TWO of the following:
-        1. <span class="C(smbGold)">Draw a layout of your own model railroad or one that could be built in your home.
+        1. <span class="C(#cc9900)">Draw a layout of your own model railroad or one that could be built in your home.
 Design a point-to-point track or loop with different routings.
 Include one of the following: turnaround or terminal or yard or siding.</span>
         3. Name the scale of four popular model railroad gauges.
 Identify the scale of four model cars or locomotives.
 {{/requirements}}

-*The <span class="C(smbGold)">gold text</span> indicates that these requirements must be done prior to the class for consideration for completion at the class; bring your work to share with the counselor on the day of the class.*
+*The <span class="C(#cc9900)">gold text</span> indicates that these requirements must be done prior to the class for consideration for completion at the class; bring your work to share with the counselor on the day of the class.*

 ### Morning Class